-Arkansas Children's contracted the ETC Institute to survey parents and caregivers about the health needs of children living in Arkansas in the summer of 2024.
+Arkansas Children's contracted the ETC Institute to survey parents and caregivers about the health needs of children living in Arkansas and eastern Oklahoma in the summer of 2024.

 ETC Institute fielded the survey between Sept.
 5 and Oct.
-23, 2024, to 667 respondents across Arkansas.
-They sent the survey to a representative sample of Arkansas households with parents or caregivers who are the health care decision-makers for their children ages 0-18 living at home.
-The sample of 667 surveys resulted in a precision of at least +/- 3.8 at the 95% level of confidence.
+23, 2024, to 201 respondents in northwest Arkansas and eastern Oklahoma.
+They sent the survey to a representative sample of households in the region with parents or caregivers who are the health care decision-makers for their children ages 0-18 living at home.
+The survey sample resulted in a precision of at least +/- 3.8 at the 95% level of confidence.
 The table shows the demographic profile of respondents.